Brad Marchand: Boston Bruins (2009–2025)

-Marchand and the Bruins opened the 2019–20 season with a desire to move past the previous season's game 7 in the Stanley Cup Finals and to continue the discipline that Marchand had been practicing in recent years.
+Marchand and the Bruins opened the 2019–20 season with a desire to move past the previous season's game seven in the Stanley Cup Final and to continue the discipline that Marchand had been practicing in recent years.
 On October 27, 2019, the "Perfection line" of Bergeron – Marchand – Pastrňák combined for a total of 13 points against the New York Rangers.
 While Bergeron scored his fifth career hat trick, Marchand and Pastrňák put up five points apiece, becoming the first pair of Bruins teammates to do so since Joe Thornton and Glen Murray on December 28, 2001, in a 7–1 Bruins victory over the Florida Panthers.
 On November 26, Marchand became the 11th Bruins skater to reach 600 career points, with a first period goal against Carey Price of the Montreal Canadiens.
 Marchand and his linemates kept up their scoring pace throughout the season, and when the NHL suspended operations in March 2020 due to the COVID-19 pandemic.
 While playing on the top line that season, Marchand became a playmaker, setting up goals for Bergeron and Pastrňák.
 Although he had only 28 goals in the season, Marchand compiled 59 assists for 87 points, the sixth-highest in the NHL for the year and the highest on the Bruins.
 26 of Pastrňák's 48 regular season goals had assists from Marchand, including 18 primary assists.
 Before the last three weeks of the regular season got canceled, Marchand was on pace to have a second consecutive 100 point season and second in his NHL career altogether.
 During the pause, Marchand was concerned that the NHL would attempt to resume operations too quickly, leading to "really, really ugly" games as unprepared skaters began playing without sufficient practice time.
 When the NHL resumed operations for the 2020 playoffs in late-July, Marchand was one of 31 Bruins invited to play in the Toronto quarantine "bubble".
 Despite Marchand scoring six goals in as many games during the 2020 playoffs, the Bruins fell to the eventual Stanley Cup champion Tampa Bay Lightning in the second round.
 At the end of the season, Marchand was named the Bruins' Third Star, while his three-year streak of winning the Elizabeth Dufresne Trophy came to an end when the award went to Pastrňák.
 The NHL also named Marchand to their 2019–20 second All-Star team.